 It enabled administrators to schedule an update to occur at a fixed time, or on a schedule and incorporates features that were previously only available when subscribing to hosted Funnelback SaaS offering.

-Funnelback 16 introduces a new concept of a client, which groups together all of the search packages, data sources and results pages that belong to a specific customer or organisation.
+Funnelback 16 introduces a new concept of a client, which groups together all the search packages, data sources and results pages that belong to a specific customer or organization.

 This enables better management of these as well as the administration roles and users associated with that client.